andyatkinson/andyatkinson.github.io/postgresql-tips.md

 <https://github.com/CrunchyData/pgmonitor>

-Have not yet tried this out but it looks helpful.

 ## postgresqltuner

 Perl script to analyze a database.
-Do not have experience with this.
 Has some insights like the shared buffer hit rate, index analysis, configuration advice, and extension recommendations.

 <https://github.com/jfcoz/postgresqltuner>